pedroprado/learning-pubsub/README.md

 **Proof of Concept: Google Cloud Platfomr Pubsub**

-This project was conceived for testing the use of GCP Pubsub Docker Image It contains 3 services: Pubsub, Publisher and Listener The Publiser-api can be used for publishing a message (mocked) to the Pubsub:
+This project was conceived to test the utilization of GCP Pubsub It contains three services: Pubsub Emulator, Publisher and Listener The Publiser-api can be used to publish a message (mocked) to Pubsub:
-     send a GET request to *localhost:5000/message/publish The Listener-api keeps pulling messages from the Pubsub topic, each 3 seconds and prints it to the console
+     --send a GET request to *localhost:5000/message/publish The Listener-api keeps polling messages from the Pubsub topic, each 3 seconds and prints it out to the console

 ---